xxrobone/talkpulse-cme/README.md

 ## This is a school project MERN stack assignment

+## This project is hosted on two providers
+Backend on Render (node express server)
+Frontend on Render https://talkpulse.onrender.com/ - (images somehow flow over container) Frontend on Vercel https://talkpulse-cme.vercel.app/ (images dont flow over container)

+About the images its, even after my fix - it is wierd that one hosting provider makes the container flow over but not the other

 ### Backend for this project
 Backend part of the project: https://github.com/xxrobone/talkpulse_server-cme